 Introduces the general concepts of the

-TrackBar control, which allows users to navigate through information by visually adjusting a numeric setting.
+NumericUpDown control, which allows users to browse through and select from a list of numeric values.

 Controls to Use on Windows Forms